isabella232/mobile-services.de-DE/help/ios/configuration/json-config/json-config.md

    >[!IMPORTANT]
    >
-   >Diese Variable ist für Akquise erforderlich.
+   >Diese Variable ist für die Akquise erforderlich.
 If the variable is set to `0`, or is not included, the SDK does not wait for acquisition data, and acquisition metrics are not tracked.

    * Mindestens SDK-Version 4.1